Mandatory HMO Licence

 Landlords and/or managing agents of HMO’s have a duty to carry out fire risk assessments and install fire precaution measures.

-For more detailed guidance see the guidance on fire risk assessments for sleeping accommodation
+For more details see the guidance on fire risk assessments for sleeping accommodation

 There will be a compliance visit before a decision on your mandatory HMO licence is made.